-In the workplace, with the current trend of open concept office space, FOMO is particularly challenging.
+In the workplace, with the current trend of open-concept office space, FOMO is particularly challenging.
 Overhearing snippets of conversations and meetings or getting a glimpse of someone’s computer screen can provide a wealth of knowledge about what the other guys are working on.
-While this might keep you in the loop, is can also give rise to the feeling that you’re missing out on some of the fun, new and exciting projects.
+While this might keep you in the loop, it can also give rise to the feeling that you’re missing out on some of the fun, new, and exciting projects.

 There is an upside to this complex phenomenon.
 The fear of missing out is also an incredible motivator.

 It encourages us to be more socially active.
 It drives us to lead richer lives, filled with interest, excitement, and pleasures.
 It motivates us to develop ourselves to the fullest extent.
 It encourages us to reach achievements that reward us with feelings of satisfaction and worth.